THE RAICH CARTER STORY

 A Fine Wedding Present’

 In the final against Preston, Sunderland went in at half-time one behind to a Frank O’Donnell goal.
 The second-half turnaround, influenced by Carter, started when Gurney equalised.
-Carter himself gave his team the lead after a pass from his best man then with five minutes remaining Eddie Burbanks put the trophy beyond North End’s reach and it was Horatio ascending the famous Wembley steps to collect the trophy from the Queen, who was reported to have said as she handed Raich the cup; “That will make a fine wedding present!”.
+Carter himself gave his team the lead after a pass from his best man then with five minutes remaining Eddie Burbanks put the trophy beyond North End’s reach.

 During that highly successful season Carter had worked his way back into the national team set-up.
-He scored his first goal for England in the 3-1 win over Ireland at Stoke and scored again when England beat Hungary 6-2 at Highbury.
+He scored his first goal for England in the 3-1 win over Ireland at Stoke and netted again when England beat Hungary 6-2 at Highbury.

 At 23 years old Carter had the football world at his feet.
 He had already skippered his hometown club to both the league title and the FA Cup and was an established international.
 His abilities were as both a maker and taker of goals.
 Centre-forward Tommy Lawton said of him; “He would send through pinpoint passes or be there for the knockdown”.